 General

-6.27 An issuer proposing to issue equity securities for cash must first offer those securities to existing holders of equity securities pro rata their holdings unless a specific or general authority to issue shares for cash is obtained in terms of the Requirements.
+6.28 An issuer proposing to issue equity securities for cash must first offer those securities to existing holders of equity securities pro rata to their holdings unless a specific or general authority to issue shares for cash is obtained in terms of the Requirements.

-6.28 Equity securities which are the subject of the issue must be of a class already in issue or represent securities or rights that are convertible into a class already in issue.
+6.29 Equity securities which are the subject of the issue must be of a class already in issue or represent securities or rights that are convertible into a class already in issue.

-6.29 An issue of equity securities for cash (which includes an issue for the extinction of a liability, obligation or commitment, restraint, or settlement of expenses) must be approved by equity securities holders in general meeting:
+6.30 An issue of equity securities for cash (which includes an issue for the extinction of a liability, obligation or commitment, restraint, or settlement of expenses) must be approved by equity securities holders in general meeting: